> Who are Quakers?

 > Come and meet us.

-We have two Quaker meetings coming up at the Surrey University Quiet Centre, 2 December and 6 January, 7pm to 8pm.
-These are a chance to experience a half-hour Quaker meeting and to ask questions afterwards about Quakerism and the Quaker ‘silent’ meeting you have just experienced.
+We have a Quaker meeting coming up at the Surrey University Quiet Centre on Monday, 3rd February, 7pm to 8pm.
+This is a chance to experience a half-hour Quaker meeting and to ask questions afterwards about Quakerism and the Quaker ‘silent’ meeting you have just experienced.

 > Our History.